wbarksdale/Ontogenetic-Algorithm/README.md

 The result of this reseach was a paper submitted to the EMCSR 2012 conference.
 Although the paper was accepted, due to scheduling conflicts, neither my Professor nor myself were able to attend the conference.

-The paper can be read from my website _here_.
+The paper can be read from my website [here](http://http://williambarksdale.com/ontogenetic_programs.pdf).

 Spector, L., and K. Stoffel.
 (1996a).
 Automatic Generation of Adaptive Programs.
 In P. Maes, M. Mataric, J.-A. Meyer, J. Pollack & S.W.
 Wilson (Eds.), From Animals to Animats 4: Proceedings of the Fourth International Conference on Simulation of Adaptive Behavior (pp. 476-483).
 Cambridge, MA: The MIT Press.